dorisyu0000/FMS_Porjetc.io/index.md

 ```

-**Research Questions**

 This study aims to summarize the typical application of social media in social science researches.
-Inculding data of recent publication with social media involved, and their method, platform, cost and etc. By comparing different platforms, which tools are better for certain kinds of research methodology and topics.
+Inculding data of recent publication with social media involved, and their method, platform, cost and etc.
+By comparing different platforms, which tools are better for certain kinds of research methodology and topics.
 Additionally, this research further discussed the advantages and disadvantages of using social media as research tools.
 ```
 ---